MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-crmserviceclient-constructors-connect.md

 ---
-title: "Use CrmServiceClient constructors to connect to Common Data Service (Common Data Service for Apps)| Microsoft Docs"
+title: "Use CrmServiceClient constructors to connect to Common Data Service (Common Data Service)| Microsoft Docs"
-description: "You can create an instance of the CrmServiceClient class, and then use one of the constructors to connect to Common Data Service for Apps" ms.custom: "" ms.date: 03/20/2019 ms.reviewer: ""
+description: "You can create an instance of the CrmServiceClient class, and then use one of the constructors to connect to Common Data Service" ms.custom: "" ms.date: 03/20/2019 ms.reviewer: ""